kristinemlarson/gnssIR_python/README.md

 sat is satellite number, where 1-32 is for GPS, 101-199 is for Glonass, 201-299 is for Galileo, 301-399 for Beidou Azim is average azimuth over a given track, in degrees.
-Amp is the spectral amplitude in volts/volts eminO and emaxO are the observed min and max elevation angles in the track
+Amp is the peak spectral amplitude in volts/volts eminO and emaxO are the observed min and max elevation angles in the track
 Nv: number of observations used in the Lomb Scargle Periodogram (LSP)
 ```